robcarver17/pysystemtrade/docs/backtesting.md

 As we are trading futures the raw data class has some extra methods needed to calculate the carry rule for futures, and to expose the intermediate calculations.

-(Versions prior to 1.06 had a seperate FuturesRawData class)
+(Versions prior to 1.06 had a separate FuturesRawData class)

 <a name="vol_calc"> </a>